kstep/graphicsmagick/www/OpenMP.rst

 ----------------------------

-The following shows the performance boost for a Q8 build built using Visual Studio 2008 running on a 2.33GHz Intel Core 2 Duo system with Windows XP Professional (SP3).
+The following shows the performance boost for a Q8 build built using Visual Studio 2008 running on a 2.33GHz Intel Core 2 Duo (E6550) system with Windows XP Professional (SP3).
+We are pleased with the OpenMP performance on Intel Core 2 Duo.
 On this system, a Q8 build often offers more boost than a Q16 build.
 Perhaps the CPU cache on this low-end CPU is too small or there is a memory bandwidth limit:

-.. table:: Performance Boost on an Intel Core 2 Duo system
+.. table:: Performance Boost on an Intel Core 2 Duo (E6550) system

    ===================================================================== ===== ===== ======= ====
    Operation                                                               1     2   iter/s  thds